TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 standard deviations are calculated, one for each embedding dimension.
 Then, for each time step $j$, the embedding at time step $j$ is normalized by normalizing each dimension of the embedding independently, using the corresponding mean and standard deviation computed for that dimension @instance_norm.
 During the normalization, a small epsilon, e.g. $1e^(-8)=10^(-8)$, is added to the standard deviation to prevent division by zero.
-For an illustrative comparison between instance normalization, batch normalization and layer normalization, see (TODO: cite normalization) in the appendix.
+For an illustrative comparison between instance normalization, batch normalization and layer normalization, see @norm_comparison in the Appendix.
 We define the operation $op("InstanceNorm")(dot)$ as instance normalization on a sequence of embeddings $bold(H)$.
 $
 op("InstanceNorm")(bold(H)) = [bold(h)'_1, bold(h)'_2, ..., bold(h)'_T]